rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - tenantId - System.String
     - subscriptionId - System.String
 - Returns ResourceGroupConnection.
+### searchadsnapshot
+Search for azureAdObjects in a snapshot.

+- There are 3 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - input - SearchAzureAdSnapshotInput: Input for searching for Azure AD objects in a snapshot.
+- Returns AzureAdObjectConnection.
 ### sqldatabase
 Retrieves an Azure SQL Database.
 Refers to the fully managed SQL database built for the cloud.
 For more information, see https://azure.microsoft.com/en-us/products/azure-sql/database/.